econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 ### Samourai Wallet
 First, making the on-chain connection will be demonstrated.

-- Find the payment code you are interested in, paynym.is was used in this example.
+- Find the payment code you are interested in, [paynym.is](https://paynym.is/) was used in this example.
 - In Samourai Wallet, press the `blue "+" sign` then the `PayNym icon`.
+- Once on the PayNym screen, press the `blue "+" sign` again.
 - Press `SCAN QR CODE`, alternatively you can paste a copied payment code if you have it on your clipboard.
 - Scan the QR code for the payment code you want to establish a connection with.